AppsFlyerSDK/Unity/README.md

 Using AppsFlyer's conversion data:
 ==================================

-To load AppsFlyer's conversion data from it's servers you need to add the AppsFlyerTrackerCallbacks prefab ans attach the AppsFlyerTrackerCallbacks script to it.
+To load AppsFlyer's conversion data from it's servers you need to add the AppsFlyerTrackerCallbacks prefab and attach the AppsFlyerTrackerCallbacks script to it.